timschoof/VCV/README.md

  - SNR_adj_file: csv file with SNR adjustment levels
  - OutFile: name of output file, this is constructed later on so perhaps best not to specify this here
  - VolumeSettings: text file that specifies volume settings, if left unspecified the default is VolumeSettings.txt
+ - itd_invert: 'ITD' will apply and interaural time difference, 'inverted' will flip the polarity in one ear, or 'none' does neither
+ - lateralize: inverts or applies ITD to either the 'signal' alone, the 'noise' alone, or both ('signz')
+ - ITD_us: ITD in microseconds

 There are some additional parameters in the VCVInNoise.m script (at the top):
  - warning_noise_duration = 500;  % noise starts e.g. 500 ms before the stimulus